Daria Snigur

-Daria Serhiivna Snigur (Дарія Сергіївна Снігур; born 27 March 2002) is a Ukrainian professional tennis player.
-She has a career-high WTA ranking of world No. 105 in singles, achieved on 14 November 2022.
-Snigur has won 11 singles titles at tournaments of the ITF Women's Circuit.
+Daria Serhiyivna Snigur (Дарія Сергіївна Снігур; born 27 March 2002) is a Ukrainian professional tennis player.
+She has a career-high WTA of world No. 43, achieved on 27 July 2026.
+Snigur has won 12 singles titles at tournaments of the ITF Women's Circuit.

 Career

 Juniors

 On the ITF Junior Circuit, Snigur reached a career-high ranking of No. 2, achieved on 28 October 2019, after reaching the final of the ITF Junior Finals.

 On 12 July 2019, Snigur became the second Ukrainian junior champion at Wimbledon after Kateryna Volodko.
-After reaching her first Grand Slam tournament junior singles final, she defeated Alexa Noel, in straight sets.
+She defeated Alexa Noel in straight sets.

 2022: Professional debut & first top 10 win

 Snigur made her WTA Tour debut on grass courts at the Nottingham Open as a qualifier, losing to sixth seed Alison Riske in the first round.

 She also made her Grand Slam tournament main-draw debut as a qualifier at the US Open.
-In the first round, she defeated world No. 1 and seventh seed, Simona Halep.
-This was Snigur's first top-10 and career win at a major event.
-In the second round, Snigur made 48 unforced errors and lost to Rebecca Marino, in straight sets.
+In the first round, she defeated Simona Halep.
+It was Snigur's first top-10 and career win at a major event.
+In the second round, Snigur lost to Rebecca Marino in straight sets.

-Snigur reached a career-high ranking of No. 105 on 14 November 2022.

 2023: WTA Tour quarterfinal

-At the Nottingham Open, she entered as a lucky loser and defeated and defending champion and second seed Beatriz Haddad Maia, before losing to wildcard and eventual champion Katie Boulter.
+At the Nottingham Open, she entered as a lucky loser and defeated Beatriz Haddad Maia in the first round, and then lost to Katie Boulter.

-At the Transylvania Open, she reached the quarterfinals with wins over third seed Greet Minnen and Anna-Lena Friedsam but lost to eventual champion Tamara Korpatsch.
-As a result, she returned to the top 150 on 23 October 2023.
+At the Transylvania Open, she reached the quarterfinals with wins over Greet Minnen and Anna-Lena Friedsam.